MODA-NYC/db-recovery-data-partnership/README.md

 </tbody>
 </table>

-## City Agencies: Want to Access the Data for Analysis?
+## City Agencies: Want to Access the Data for Analysis

 Before receiving access to partnership datasets, all City agencies are required to submit an application to the RDP team that describes their intended responsible data use and analysis.
 Use cases will be reviewed by Partnership staff, with input from a panel of external advisors (described below).
 City agencies may begin submitting use applications to access data in late July 2020.

 The application form and data catalog will be linked here as soon as they are available.

 ## Leadership and Staff

 **Dominic Williams** serves as a Co-Chair and Chief Policy Officer and Director of the Mayor's Office of Policy and Planning.

 **Kelly Jin** serves as a Co-Chair and as Chief Analytics Officer and Director of the Mayor's Office of Data Analytics.